SamFu1113/Cracking-the-coding-interview/Introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;But I have to agree with other members of the committee: these data do not explain the problem.
 Even if my strong recommendation can convince them to reconsider, he will definitely be eliminated in the subsequent recruitment process.

-Because he exposed too many red flags.
+&nbsp;&nbsp;&nbsp;&nbsp;Because he exposed too many red flags.
 Although he is very smart, he is very difficult to solve the interview questions.
 The first question in the interview is a variant of a classic question.
 Most successful job applicants can answer quickly,

 but he has trouble with the algorithm development of this question.
 When he proposed a plan, he did not consider a solution optimized for other scenarios.
 In the end, when coding, he quickly finished the code with the original solution idea,